Must-have family board games for 2024

 Reasons to avoid

-No matter whether you want to entertain the kids on a lazy Sunday or you're full of food and feeling sleepy after Christmas dinner, the last thing you want is a complicated game that'll tax your brain.
+No matter whether you want to entertain the kids on a lazy Sunday or you're feeling sleepy post-Christmas dinner, the last thing you want is a complicated game that'll tax your brain.
 This is why Ticket to Ride is so brilliant.
 While there are tactics involved, it's a much more laid-back experience than other family board games on this list.
+It's the kind of thing you can learn in 15 minutes or less, too, so everyone will be able to join in regardless of their experience level.
+Finally, it's competitive but not to the point you'll fall out – players should still enjoy themselves even if they lose.

 Board games for families - best party